 In the meantime, heat the oil in the pan, once slightly bubbling, reduce the heat and then test the temp by putting a bit of bread into it and see that it floats and doesn’t burn.

 Take a two soup spoons and create quenelles, dropping them as close to the oil as possible, do 3 -4 at a time, frying for approx. 5mins or until golden brown in colour, remove and drain on kitchen paper.
 Continue until all the mixture is used.

 Method to make the Chutney

-Heat the oil in a pan, when hot add the onions and Nigella seeds and fry until the onions start to look clear and shiny, then add the cumin, coriander powder and the dried chilli (whole) and stir, the add the tomatoes and if using for extra flavour, Kit’s Red Chutney and stir thoroughly.
+Heat the oil in a pan, when hot add the onions and Nigella seeds and fry until the onions start to look clear and shiny, then add the cumin, coriander powder and the dried chilli (whole) and stir, the add the tomatoes and if using for extra flavour, Kit’s Punchy Pepper and stir thoroughly.
 Reduce the heat and allow to simmer for about 10mins with a lid on.